Eighteen Visions: History

-Beginnings (1995–2000)
+Beginnings, Yesterday Is Time Killed and Until the Ink Runs Out (1995–2000)

 Eighteen Visions was founded in October 1995 by James Hart, Dave Peters, Billy Sisler, and Kenneth Floyd under the name "Macabre".
 The band wrote a bit of material and started to play shows, beginning at the "Koo's Cafe" in early 1996, in their local area.
 Soon after, Excessive Force's Jeff Boullt was added to the mix as a second guitarist, and in March, Sisler left the group and was replaced by Richie Taylor.
 Taylor only lasted a short while, and Javier Van Huss soon took over the bass duties.
 Later in the year, Boullt also left the band, and Brandan Schieppati was added to complete the group's first stable line-up.

 In a 2017 interview, Hart explained that the band got the name Eighteen Visions from a lyric off the song "Slipping Through the Hands of God", though he could not recall the name of the song.
 The lyric stated "I depict eighteen visions for its demise".
 Hart explained that the number eighteen came from the number of the beast, as 6+6+6 = 18.
 Hart elaborated that at the time he was anti-religion and anti-Christianity, and as a 16 year old metalhead, was trying to write the most evil thing he could think of.
 He stated that the name holds no weight or depth towards the band or any of its members, but was "something that sounded super cool back in 1996."